karengarm/Project-CS330-transferability-and-model-agnostic/README.md

 We adopt a Reptilian first-order MAML algorithm to question-answering tasks.
 This approach is suitable for compute-heavy QA tasks as it doesn’t require second derivatives and doesn’t unroll a computation graph.

-In this example we use multiple intermediate source tasks to train the model:
+In this example we use multiple intermediate source tasks squad, squad_v2 and subset SelfRC from duorc to train the MAML model:
 ```
+python maml_qa.py --tasks "squad,squad_v2,duorc;SelfRC"
 ```